 Carper Statement on Passage of FAA Bill

-“Recent international tragedies, including the attacks at airports in Brussels and Istanbul, have reminded Americans that we must redouble our efforts to secure our country’s points of travel.
-I’m pleased that this bill includes important and commonsense security measures that will deter bad actors and give law enforcement officials more tools to keep Americans safe.
-Bipartisan amendments included in the final package will bolster security at airports and transit hubs by authorizing TSA to double the number of teams of federal agents with bomb-sniffing dogs, explicitly authorize the use of grant dollars for critical active shooter training, and improve security in areas of our airports and train stations before the checkpoint.
-The final bill also includes provisions to address potential insider threats to aviation security, including improving vetting of airport workers with access to sensitive areas.
+“Recent international tragedies have reminded Americans that we must be vigilant about security in our country’s points of travel.
+I’m pleased that this bill includes important and commonsense security measures that will deter bad actors and give law enforcement officials and federal agencies more tools they can use to keep Americans safe.
+Bipartisan amendments included in the final package will bolster security in public places and give law enforcement the resources and training necessary to protect non-secure areas in places like airports and train stations.
+The final bill also includes provisions that address potential insider threats by ensuring that airport workers with access to sensitive areas are properly vetted.